 Making the impossible possible

-Together with HKRITA, Hong Kong-based yarn spinner Novetex Textiles and The Mills, we developed a miniaturized recycling facility, with the aim of putting it in shopping malls and stores across the world for customers to see, learn and understand the benefits of textile recycling.
+Together with HKRITA and Hong Kong-based yarn spinner Novetex Textiles, we developed a miniaturized recycling facility, with the aim of putting it in shopping malls and stores across the world for customers to see, learn and understand the benefits of textile recycling.

 “First the engineers said it was impossible.
 Now they say it’s very difficult.
 I see that as progress!”Edwin Keh, HKRITA